Brain Tumour ~ the Journey Begins

 I still can’t function as a normal human being, every aspect of my life is in recovery mode but I am grateful that I’ve been given the freedom to do just that, recover.
 Most of all, I’m grateful to my wife, without whom I’d be a train without a station.

 There are so many people with so many stories like mine.
 There are so many people who have died from brain tumours, yet I’m still alive.
+I do not take being alive for granted.
 Though I do wonder when I’m going to stop feeling like this.
 The journey is by no means over, in fact, it’s just begun, it has no end date.
 I will forever live with this “ thing” on my brain.
 This tumour that has tried to claim me.